Gophers defensive lineman Trey Bixby medically retires

 Trey Bixby, a Gophers defensive lineman who spent the 2022 season as a redshirt, has retired from football because of medical reasons, a source with knowledge of the situation told the Star Tribune.

-Bixby, a four-star recruit and the top-rated player in the Gophers' 2022 class, had not participated with the team in spring practices.
+Bixby, a four-star recruit and the top-rated player in the Gophers' 2022 class, had not participated in spring practices.

 He transferred to Eden Prairie High School in 2021 but was limited to four games with the Eagles that season while recovering from the condition and suffering a high ankle sprain.
 Gophers coach P.J.
 Fleck honored the scholarship offer he gave Bixby in 2020, and Bixby signed with team in December 2021.